Spring Day (song): Background and release

 BTS released their second Korean-language studio album Wings in October 2016, which charted at number one on South Korea's Gaon Album Chart and became the best-selling album of 2016 in the country.
 Following the success of Wings, Big Hit Entertainment announced in January 2017 that a sequel to the album, titled You Never Walk Alone, would be served as a reissue.
 "Spring Day" was confirmed to be slated for release on the reissue when the band subsequently shared the track-listing of the album.
 On February 10, 2017, the song was announced as the lead single from the album.
 Band member RM created the main melody of the song, which he wrote between November and December 2016 during a walk at Saetgang Eco Park in Yeouido, taking inspiration from the dried leaves that were blown off trees by the wind.
-"Hitman" Bang, RM, Suga, Adora, Arlissa Ruppert, Peter Ibsen, and Pdogg are credited as songwriters on "Spring Day", with the latter of the seven solely handling production.
+"Hitman" Bang, RM, Adora, Arlissa Ruppert, Peter Ibsen, Pdogg and Suga are credited as songwriters on "Spring Day", with the latter of the seven solely handling production.
 BTS recorded vocals for the track at Big Hit Studios, Seoul, South Korea.
 The track was engineered by Pdogg, Jeong Wooyeong, and Ibsen, while mixing was handled by James F. Reynolds at Schmuzik Studios.

 "Spring Day" was released for digital download and streaming in various countries by Big Hit Entertainment on February 13, 2017, as the lead single from You Never Walk Alone.
 A "Brit Rock" remix version of the track was released for free to SoundCloud on June 4, 2018.
 The remix has identical songwriting credits to the original version, though "Hitman" Bang serves as the producer.
 A Japanese version of the song was recorded, which was issued digitally for purchase on May 10, 2017 by Universal Music Japan as a B-side track of BTS' seventh Japanese-language single album, together with the versions of their Korean singles "Blood Sweat & Tears" (2016) and "Not Today" (2017) in the same language.
 The single album was simultaneously released as a CD single in Japan.
 The lyrics for the Japanese version of "Spring Day" were written by KM-MARKIT.
 It was subsequently included as the tenth track on the band's third Japanese-language studio album Face Yourself (2018).